-- Degree: Successful applicants to Cedarville University Graduate Programs typically have a bachelor's degree or higher from a regionally accredited college or university, or an institution specially recognized by Cedarville University. - Undergraduate GPA: Successful applicants for the M. Ed. degree typically have a cumulative undergraduate grade-point average of 2.75 (on a 4.0 scale).
+Applicants to Cedarville University Graduate Programs generally have a bachelor's degree or higher from a regionally accredited college or university, or an institution specially recognized by Cedarville University.

+Undergraduate GPA: Successful applicants for the M.Ed. degree typically have a cumulative undergraduate grade-point average of at least 2.75 (on a 4.0 scale).
 Successful applicants for the MSA degree typically have a cumulative undergraduate grade-point average of 3.0 (on a 4.0 scale).
-Conditional acceptance may be offered in some cases where the overall grade-point average in the last 60 hours of coursework is at least a 2.5. - Experience/licensure: Successful applicants to the non-education administrative-oriented graduate programs typically have a minimum of two years of successful full-time working experience beyond the conclusion of the baccalaureate degree.
-Successful applicants to the M. Ed. program typically have a minimum of two years of successful full-time teaching experience beyond the conclusion of the baccalaureate degree and a valid teaching certificate or the equivalent, such as an expired or out-of-state license.
+Conditional acceptance may be offered in some cases where the overall grade-point average in the last 60 hours of coursework is at least a 2.5.

-National exam scores: Successful applicants to Cedarville University Graduate Programs typically have received competitive scores on their program-appropriate nationally standardized exams.
+- Experience/licensure: Successful applicants to the M. Ed. program typically have a minimum of two years of successful full-time teaching experience beyond the conclusion of the baccalaureate degree and a valid teaching certificate or the equivalent, such as an expired or out-of-state license. - National exam scores: Successful applicants to Cedarville University Graduate Programs typically have received competitive scores on their program-appropriate nationally standardized exams.
 The organizations sponsoring these national exams explicitly discourage the use of absolute cutoff scores and urge all educational institutions to consider the scores within the context of the student's entire application package.
 Accordingly, scores from nationally standardized exams will be considered along with other factors in making final admission decisions.
 Students seeking to enter the MSA program typically take the GMAT exam.
-Students seeking to enter the M. Ed. program typically take the GRE exam.
+Students seeking to enter the M.Ed. program typically take the GRE exam.